mlengineershub/MNLI-MultiModel-Benchmark/README.md

 ### Results

-The results of the training and evaluation are saved in the `results/` directory.
-For each model, the following files are generated:
+The results of the training and evaluation are saved in the following directories:
-- A confusion matrix plot
+- `results/`: Contains confusion matrix plots and evaluation metrics
-- The best model weights (saved as .pt files)
+- `models/`: Contains the best model weights (saved as .pkl files)
-- A summary of the results

 ## Evaluation Metrics